 “They applied a range restriction correction to one of the six outcome measures (GPA) and reported that whereas the corrected IQ–GPA correlation (.49) was larger than the uncorrected value (.32), it remained lower than the self-discipline–GPA correlation (.67).
 Although this is true, note that their conclusion (self-discipline accounts for more than twice as much variance as IQ) no longer holds after one takes range restriction into account.
 In addition, we applied range restriction corrections to other outcomes; in the case of predicting procrastination (as measured by the time homework was begun), for example, IQ had a higher correlation (-.28 corrected, -.18 observed) with procrastination than did self-discipline (-.26) after we corrected for range restriction, which is clearly at odds with the authors’ conclusion.”

-And this is the final blow to Duckworth's motivation theory.
-If motivation is highly malleable and more important than IQ in predicting school achievement, we must expect that parental SES (socio-economic status) is more important than IQ in predicting, for instance, the probability of getting a college degree because high SES parents may foster motivation of their children by providing better cognitive stimulation.
+Let’s assume motivation is highly malleable and more important than IQ in predicting school achievement, in this case we must expect that parental SES (socio-economic status) is more important than IQ in predicting, e.g., educational attainment because high SES parents may foster motivation of their children for cognitive-related tasks due to providing better cognitive environments.
+So they should have higher levels of test motivation due to willingness of doing well.
 However, when we compare the independent role of IQ and the independent role of SES on school achievement, we can notice that IQ (when parental SES is held constant) is much more important than parental SES (when IQ is held constant) in predicting the probability of getting a college degree and the probability of permanently dropping out of high school.
+From the Bell Curve (1994, pp. 148, 153):

 Of the whites who dropped out never to return, only three-tenths of 1 percent met a realistic definition of the gifted-but-disadvantaged dropout (top quartile of IQ, bottom quartile of socioeconomic background.)
-(The Bell Curve, p.
-148)

 In terms of this figure, a student with very well-placed parents, in the top 2 percent of the socioeconomic scale, had only a 40 percent chance of getting a college degree if he had only average intelligence.
 A student with parents of only average SES – lower middle class, probably without college degrees themselves – who is himself in the top 2 percent of IQ had more than a 75 percent chance of getting a degree.
-(The Bell Curve, p.
-153)

 The effect of parental SES is not sufficient enough to support the motivation theory.
 We must recall that IQ is an important predictor of longevity, car accident, work accident (Gottfredson & Deary, 2004).
 IQ also predicts - beside other factors - lower crime rate, illegitimate birth rate, divorce rate, and so on (Gottfredson, 1997, 2002).
 Motivation can’t account for all of these social outcomes.